labex-labs/open-source-labs/python/python-mastery/lab-ex6-1-function-argument-passing-conventions/en/intro.md

 # Introduction

-**Objectives:**

-- Learn about Python function argument passing conventions
-- Create a reusable structure for data classes
-- Apply object-oriented design principles to simplify code
+In this lab, you will learn about Python function argument passing conventions.
+You'll also create a reusable structure for data classes and apply object-oriented design principles to simplify your code.

-**Files Created:** `structure.py`, `stock.py`

-**Important Note**

-This exercise starts the process of rewriting the `stock.py` file in a more organized way.
-Before beginning, copy your existing work in `stock.py` to a new file called `orig_stock.py` for reference.
+This exercise aims to rewrite the `stock.py` file in a more organized manner.
+Before you start, copy your existing work in `stock.py` to a new file named `orig_stock.py` for reference.
+The files you'll create are `structure.py` and `stock.py`.